Jordan Murray (ice hockey): Professional

 On April 5, 2017, Murray signed an ATO contract with the Binghamton Senators.
 On April 12, 2017, in his third game, he scored a goal and added an assist against Rochester for his first point and goal as a pro.

 On April 25, 2017, Murray signed a two-year AHL deal with the Belleville Senators.
 In the 2017–18 season, on November 11, 2017, Murray recorded his first professional and first Belleville Senators Hat-trick.

 On October 2, 2020, with North American professional hockey start dates in doubt, Latvian club Dinamo Riga of the KHL announced that they signed Murray for the remainder of the 2020–21 season.
 He leaves the Belleville Senators franchise as its leader in games played by skater (169) and points (83), goals (23) and assists (60) by a defenceman.
 After mutually parting ways with Riga on January 28, 2021, Murray signed with Swedish Hockey League club HV71 on February 1, 2021 for the remainder of the 2020–21 season.
 He made 13 regular season appearances with HV71, posting 3 points, however was unable to help prevent the club from relegation to the HockeyAllsvenskan in the post-season.

 Murray left HV71 as a free agent and moved to Germany after signing a one-year contract with Grizzlys Wolfsburg of the DEL on July 7, 2021.

+On April 17, 2023, Murray left Wolfsburg to sign a one-year deal with the DEL's Adler Mannheim.